njhmagyar/njhmagyar.github.io/_posts/2024-10-17-twirlmate-mapping-registration-journey.md

 ![Registration UX map with Points of Friction](/assets/images/twirlmate/registration-journey/registration-ux-map-friction.png "Registration UX map with Points of Friction"){:.w-100.rounded.my-3}

--	**Account Holder Profile:** Users might wonder if this is where they’re meant to enter their information or their athlete’s.
-How might we clarify we’re asking for the account holder’s information?
+-	**Account Holder Profile:** Users might wonder if this is where they’re meant to enter their information or their athlete’s. _How might we clarify we’re asking for the account holder’s information?_

--	**Relationships:** Users might search for someone who doesn’t have a Twirlmate account yet.
-How might we help users connect with people outside of Twirlmate?
+-	**Relationships:** Users might search for someone who doesn’t have a Twirlmate account yet. _How might we help users connect with people outside of Twirlmate?_

--	**Relationships:** If someone else creates a duet with the user’s athlete, they wouldn’t readily know it.
-How might we alert Twirlmate users when there’s new information relevant to their athlete?
+-	**Relationships:** If someone else creates a duet with the user’s athlete, they wouldn’t readily know it. _How might we alert Twirlmate users when there’s new information relevant to their athlete?_

--	**Participant Selection:** Users might not have all of their athletes created before they go to register.
-How might we help users create additional athletes during the registration process?
+-	**Participant Selection:** Users might not have all of their athletes created before they go to register. _How might we help users create additional athletes during the registration process?_

--	**Participant Selection:** Users might want to register more than one participant.
-How might we facilitate multi-participant registration?
+-	**Participant Selection:** Users might want to register more than one participant. _How might we facilitate multi-participant registration?_

--	**Discipline Selection:** Users might accidentally choose the wrong discipline, age division, or skill level.
-How might we reduce the likelihood of human error in the registration process?
+-	**Discipline Selection:** Users might accidentally choose the wrong discipline, age division, or skill level. _How might we reduce the likelihood of human error in the registration process?_

--	**Add to Cart:** Users might want to add, edit, or remove an item from their entry.
-How might we help users easily modify their entry after it’s been added to their cart?
+-	**Add to Cart:** Users might want to add, edit, or remove an item from their entry. _How might we help users easily modify their entry after it’s been added to their cart?_

--	**Payment:** Users’ payment could fail for any number of reasons (declined card, insufficient funds, etc).
-How might we help people recover from failed payments?
+-	**Payment:** Users’ payment could fail for any number of reasons (declined card, insufficient funds, etc). _How might we help people recover from failed payments?_

 ### Reduce points of friction

 Then I focused on the points that required new steps in the journey and added the following:

 -	**Invitations:** during account setup, if users don’t find someone they’re looking for they can send them an email invitation to join Twirlmate.
+It would then be up to the invitee to form the relationship in the system.

--	**Participant Selection:** during registration, if users haven’t added all of their athletes ahead of time, they can create additional athlete, duet, and trio profiles in the moment.
+-	**Just-in-time Participant Creation:** during registration, if users haven’t added all of their athletes ahead of time, they can create additional athlete, duet, and trio profiles in the moment.

--	**Multi-participant Registration:** if users are registering more than 1 person, they can repeat the participant/discipline selection steps and bundle all entries together before adding everything to their cart.
+-	**Multi-Oarticipant Registration:** if users are registering more than 1 person, they can repeat the participant/discipline selection steps and bundle all entries together before adding everything to their cart.

--	**Add to Cart:** if users want to modify something about their entry, they can easily link back to its editable version.
+-	**Edit My Cart:** if users want to modify something about their entry, they can easily link back to its editable version.
 They can also delete it entirely from the cart.

--	**Payment:** if the user’s payment fails, they receive an email explaining what happened and a link to try checking out again.
+-	**Payment Failure Alerts:** if the user’s payment fails, they receive an email explaining what happened and a link to try checking out again.

 ## The Solution
-Putting it all together, the result is a comprehensive general depiction of the steps a Twirlmate user must take during the registration process.
+Putting it all together, the result is a high-level map of the steps a Twirlmate user must take during the registration process.
 In reality there’s even more nuance to the sequence of events, as additional requirements come and go depending on the user’s role in the system.
 But this artifact provides a base from which all of those can extend.

 ![Registration UX map with Side Journeys to Reduce Fricion](/assets/images/twirlmate/registration-journey/registration-ux-map-w-side-journeys.png "Registration UX map with Side Journeys"){:.w-100.rounded.my-3}

 ## Next Steps
-To carry this work forward, I continued thinking about other personas and how their journey would align with/deviate from what I had so far and ultimately used the artifact to guide the interface design process.
+To carry this work forward, I continued thinking about other personas and how their journey would align with/deviate from what I had so far.
+I ultimately used this artifact to guide the interface design and development processes.

-In the future I plan to periodically review, update, and refine the journey to reflect the customer experience.
+In the future I plan to periodically review, update, and refine the journey to reflect the latest customer experience.

 ## Lessons Learned